buzzqw/TUS/OBSS/OBSSv2-eng.md

 Although not great scholars in the traditional sense, sphinxes' \*\* great appreciation for riddles leads them to conduct research in a wide variety of subjects, often making them a valuable source of information, especially when they use their magical abilities.
 They are usually happy to have contact with other races, and regularly offer material goods in exchange for information or new and interesting riddles.
 They are excellent guardians of temples, tombs, and other important places, as long as they are adequately entertained.
 Sphinxes place great importance on politeness, but can be capricious: they may altruistically decide to share their latest riddles with travelers but don' \*\*t think twice about devouring them if they don' \*\*t pay enough attention or provide any useful clues to their solution.

-A typical sphinx is 10 meters long and weighs about 880 pounds.
+A typical sphinx is 10 meters long and weighs about 400 kg.
 Although their wings can keep them airborne for long periods, they are poor flyers, and prefer to land before starting to fight, attacking with their powerful claws.
 Despite being extremely territorial, sphinxes tend to warn intruders several times before attacking.

 ### Harpy